Welcome!

 A nine-month fellowship for Christians of color ages 25-45 of virtual sessions that includes teaching, group mentorship, spiritual direction, contemplative practices, and community building for peace and justice.

-About the Writing Cohort
+About the Writing as Spiritual Formation Cohort

-This Writers Cohort is a community of writers seeking to deepen their spiritual foundations, engage writing as a God-given vocation, and develop their craft, platform, and publishing.
+The Writing as Spiritual Formation Cohort, facilitated by Michael Stalcup, is a community of writers seeking to deepen their spiritual foundations, engage writing as a God-given vocation, and develop their craft, platform, and publishing.
 It is for writers who want to grow through developing spiritual rhythms, engaging in community, and thoughtfully engaging platform and publication.